About

 In 2004, after three years in the masthead at CityLife, Perez joined the Greenspun family of companies at VEGAS.com, and concurrently began contributing to the Weekly, also owned by the Greenspuns.

 In late 2006, Perez left VEGAS.com to helm the new monthly independent lifestyle magazine from Wendoh Media, Racket.
-At the end of 2007, while Racket was on hiatus, he launched DailyFiasco.com for Wendoh before leaving the company to focus on freelance endeavors.
+At the end of 2007, while Racket was on hiatus, he launched DailyFiasco.com for Wendoh before leaving the company to lead web content and social media initatives for the Las Vegas Springs Preserve, where Perez won PRSA Pinnacle Awards six years in a row for his internet marketing and community building work.

 Perez has become known as an “expert” on Las Vegas nightlife, music, arts and culture, and has been tapped by broadcast and print media for his unique takes on Sin City in such outlets as National Geographic Traveler, BBC Radio 1 and Hot Press.
-He has also extended his expertise with contributions to travel guides such as Time Out Las Vegas.
+He has also extended his expertise with contributions to Time Out Las Vegas, Zagat Survey and American Express Travel.